elastic/integrations/CONTRIBUTING.md

         * used to migrate dashboards, if not available, you can skip the generation (`SKIP_KIBANA=true`)

     _Hint_.
 There is dockerized environment in beats (`cd testing/environments`).
 Boot it up with the following command:
-    `docker-compose -f snapshot.yml -f local.yml up --force-recreate elasticsearch kibana`.
+    `docker-compose -f snapshot.yml -f local.yml up --force-recreate`.
-4. Create a new branch for the integration in `package-registry` repository (diverge from master).
+4. Create a new branch for the integration in `integrations` repository (diverge from master).
 5. Run the command: `mage ImportBeats` to start the import process.

     The outcome of running the `import-beats` script is directory with refreshed and updated integrations.